 Associate Degree Nursing

-Hospitals, acute care, day -surgery centers, long term care center, rehabilitation centers, school nursing, physicians' offices, home health care agencies and many other areas depending on area of expertise.
+Registered nurses work in hospitals, acute care, day-surgery centers, long term care centers, rehabilitation centers, schools of nursing, physicians' offices, home health care agencies, and even serve in the military among many other areas depending on area of expertise.

 Potential Job Opportunities